 Short fragments tend to create smaller clusters, allowing greater data density.
 The optimal fragment size for a single-read run is 150–300 bp.
 The optimal fragment size for a paired-end run is 250–500 bp.

 The first time you process template DNA, try a concentration titration range to optimize the number of clusters formed.
 If the concentration is too low, fewer clusters are generated and result in a low sequencing yield.
 If the concentration is too high, clusters are too dense and can complicate data analysis.
-For more information, see the Sequencing Library qPCR Quantification Guide (part # 11322363) (a MyIllumina login is required) or the HiSeq and GAIIx Systems Denature and Dilute Libraries Guide (part # 15050107).
+For more information, see the Sequencing Library qPCR Quantification Guide (requires a MyIllumina login) or the HiSeq Systems Denature and Dilute Libraries Guide.

 cDNA libraries should be considered an equivalent to gDNA for clustering and sequencing steps, assuming an equivalent complexity of the sample.